fbpx

 1. Share accounts

-While they’re starting to crack down, there are still a lot of streaming services and other types of accounts that can be shared.
+There are still a lot of streaming services and other types of accounts that can be shared.
 As more and more companies go towards SAAS models, software as a service that is, you can expect more and more things to come with a monthly payment.

 I remember the good old days when Microsoft Office came in a box for a one-time fee.
 Now I have to keep paying again and again.
-Damn you, Bill Gates.

 When you can, whether you’re sharing with friends, family, or roommates, being able to share something like a Netflix account can add some to your bottom line every month.